ozankose1992/React-TV/README.md

 - Chart colors is fed from widget constructor (see overrides in widgetOptions)
 - Loading screen color is fed from widget constructor (see loading_screen in widgetOptions)

+### Changes 04.02.2019
+Symbols are now case-sensitive; not forced to be uppercase.

+- Add 'uppercase_instrument_names' to disabled_features list.